 Football Wild Card

-What is wild card in football?
+What is a Wild Card in football?

 A wild card is a playoff team who makes it to the postseason without winning their division.